Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/FunctionsAndMethods.md

 This anonymous function takes two arguments and returns their sum.
 Like named functions, the body is a sequence of statements where the last expression is returned.

-The anonymous function below increments the given value by one:
+Anonymous functions are often used right away, like below:
+:

 ```firefly
 [1, 2, 3].map({x => x + 1}) // Returns [2, 3, 4]
 ```

-It is passed as argument to the methods `map` working on lists.
+An anonymous function that increments the given value by one is passed as argument to the methods `map` working on lists.

-These anonymous functions are anonymous in the sense that they do not bring a name into scope themselves.
+These functions are anonymous in the sense that they do not bring a name into scope themselves.
 They are just expressions that construct a function value.
-Like all other values, they can be assigned to variables, passed as arguments in function calls, or returned from other functions.
+Like all other values, they can be assigned to variables, passed as arguments, or returned from other functions.
 But unlike other values, they can also be called.

 This is in contrast to named functions, which are not first-class in Firefly.
 The name of a top-level function can only be called but is not an expression in Firefly.
 To pass a top-level function as an argument, for instance, it must be converted to an anonymous function first.